Kiibra/veganRify/README.md

 ***
 ### `Description:`
 #####
 VeganRify🥑.
 The app where you can find the answers to your questions and wonders about your a meals or snacks.
 Your go to app to check if a product is vegan or not.
-Where you can also share your own tasty vegan favorites with your communities and explore other's favorite vegan delights you can add to your lists of must try😋!
+Where you can also share your own tasty vegan favorites with your friends and explore other's favorite vegan delights you can add to your lists of must trys!!

 ***